jianwei2102/lifi-demo-app/docs/INTEGRATION_GUIDE.md

 yarn add @lifi/sdk
 ```

+**Why @tanstack/react-query?**

+- Wagmi uses React Query internally for state management
+- It handles caching, refetching, and synchronization of wallet data
+- It's a required dependency - you don't need to use it directly, wagmi handles it

-### 1.2 Configure WalletConnect (Optional)
+### 1.2 Configure WalletConnect (Optional - You Can Skip This)

+**Note:** WalletConnect is completely optional!
+The default setup uses `injected()` and `metaMask()` connectors, which work with any browser wallet (MetaMask, Brave, etc.) without any additional configuration.

-If you want to use WalletConnect, you'll need a project ID:
+If you want to use WalletConnect (for mobile wallet connections), you'll need a project ID:

 1. Go to [WalletConnect Cloud](https://cloud.walletconnect.com)
 2. Create a new project